 How to describe awards on your resume

-When you describe an award, you often need to dedicate more than a couple of words to describing it.
+When you list an award, you often need to dedicate more than a couple of words to describing it.
 Treat an award like any other accomplishment – use a strong action verb to give it some emphasis and tell the hiring manager why it means something to them.

 Include the essentials